renechengcheukyiu/final_project/README.md

 ```equation:
  =2798*(1.1/100)
 ```
 The answer: 30.778.
-There are around 31 people at the age of 12 years old have used marijuana.
+There were around 31 people at the age of 12 years old have used marijuana.

 ----------------------------------------------------------------------------------